ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 ## C Issue - Prevented Evolution

 Not fixing this issue also comes with a grave problem without considering C++ at all.
-We have no way of seamlessly upgrading our libraries without forcing end-users to consider ABI breakage inherit in changes type definitions or having library authors jump through implementation-specific and fraught hoops for creating (transparent) layers of indirection between a function call and the final binary.
+We have no way of seamlessly upgrading our libraries without forcing end-users to consider ABI breakage inherit in changes type definitions or having library authors jump through implementation-specific and frightening hoops for creating (transparent) layers of indirection between a function call and the final binary.
 This means large swaths of C's standard library, due to §7.1.4, are entirely static and non-upgradeable, even if we write functions that use type definitions that can change.

-This is, by itself, a completely untenable situation that hampers the growth of C. If we cannot even change type definitions due to constraints such as linkage names from old code without needing a computer-splitting architectural change (e.g., the change from `i686` "32-bit" architectures to `x86_64` "64-bit" architectures that allowed for `size_t` to change), with what hope could be possibly have in having C evolve to meet current hardware specifications and software needs?
+This is, by itself, a completely untenable situation that hampers the growth of C. If we cannot even change type definitions due to constraints such as linkage names from old code without needing a computer-splitting architectural change (e.g., the change from `i686` "32-bit" architectures to `x86_64` "64-bit" architectures that allowed for `size_t` to change), with what hope could be possibly have in getting C to evolve?
+How can we have it meet current hardware specifications and software needs?
 Users have been raging on about the lack of an `int128_t` in C, or a maximum integer type, and some implementers and platform users have stated:

 > I am unreasonably angry about this, because the `intmax_t` situation has kept me from enabling completely-working first-class `int128` support out of clang for a decade.
 In that decade, I personally would have used 128b literals more times in personal and professional projects than the entire world has used intmax_t to beneficial effect, ever, in total.
 >
 > — [Steve Canon, Mathematician & Clang Developer](https://twitter.com/stephentyrone/status/1329796144193556482)

-At the surface of this issue and as illustrated by the many failed — and one successful — papers for `intmax_t` is that we need a better way of type definitions that get used for interfaces in the C standard.
+At the surface of this issue and as illustrated by the many failed — and one successful — papers for `intmax_t` is that we need a better way for type definitions to be used for interfaces in the C standard.
 Underlying it is a wound that has begun to fester in the presence of not having a reason to invent wildly new architectures that necessitate fundamentally recompiling the world.
-Our inability to present a stable interface for users in a separable and Standards-Compliant way from the binary representation of a function that we cherish so deeply is becoming a deepening liability.
+Our inability to present a stable interface for users in a separable and Standards-Compliant way from the binary representation of a function that we cherish so deeply is becoming an increasing liability.
 If every function (the fundamental unit of doing work) essentially becomes impossible to change in any way, shape, or form, then what we are curating is not a living and extensible programming language but a dying system that is unequivocally doomed to general failure and eventual replacement.

 # Design

-Our goal with this feature is to create a no-cost, zero-overhead function abstraction layer that prevents a type definition or other structure from leaking into a binary.
+Our goal with this feature is to create a no-cost, zero-overhead function abstraction layer that prevents a type definition or other structure from leaking into a binary in a permanent and non-upgradable fashion.
 From the motivation and analysis above, we need the following properties:

 - It must be a concrete name, not a macro.
 - It must be able to decay to a function pointer when referenced by name, like a normal function declaration, and that value must be consistent and usable in constant expressions.